 How Trade Credit Insurance helps businesses to offer credit and secure new contracts

-Trade Credit Insurance provides cover for businesses if customers who owe money for goods or services do not pay or fail to pay on-time often due to their own financial issues.
+Trade Credit Insurance provides cover for businesses if customers who owe money for goods or services unexpectedly fail to pay due to their own financial struggles.
 It provides businesses with the confidence to continue to offer credit to new customers and gives them access to funding, often at competitive rates.

-It is also useful to give confidence when a client makes a decision to double their order.
+This type of credit insurance is also helpful to give confidence when a client makes a decision to double their order.
 In order for a business to fulfil that order they will need to buy more resources, pay more staff and work overtime, which all means an upfront investment.
 Although the client has always been a good payer there is still a risk of their order being cancelled part way through or their cash resources not being sufficient after all.